Lithrun/Erios-Documentation/_pages/features.md

 ## Road towards release

 Here it's difficult to say how things will exactly go, as it will depend a lot on how well the kickstarter went.
 If the kickstarter would succeed, then it means that I can work full-time on the project and have the required funds to realize the release of the game.
 A dream coming true.
-If the kickstarter would fail, then development on Erios will still continue, but the time I can dedeicate towards the project will be limited due to the fact that I'd still need a full-time job in order to afford the bills.
+If the kickstarter would fail, then development on Erios will still continue, but the time I can dedicate towards the project will be limited due to the fact that I'd still need a full-time job in order to afford the bills.

 ## Release & future updates